What is Vision Therapy

 The Vision Therapy Program involves 1 hour of office sessions every 2 weeks along with 20 to 30 minutes of eye activities to be done at home, 5 days out of the week.

-The number of Vision Therapy Sessions required depend on the visual skills that need to be treated.
+The number of Vision Therapy Sessions required depends on the visual skills that need to be treated.
 They can range from as little as 4 sessions to 20+ sessions.
 A more accurate estimate will be given after the Vision Therapy Evaluation.

 Vision therapy is not covered under MSP.
 You may inquire with your insurance provider to see if it is a service covered under your benefits.